adobe/aem-headless-client-js/README.md

 # AEM Headless Client for JavaScript

-See [aem-headless-client-java](https://github.com/adobe/aem-headless-client-java) for the Java version of this client.
+See [aem-headless-client-java](https://github.com/adobe/aem-headless-client-java) for the Java variant of this client and [aem-headless-client-nodejs](https://github.com/adobe/aem-headless-client-nodejs) for the server-side Node.js variant.

 ## Installation